 The Atoner: Ever since his Real Life conversion to Christianity, Shawn became this.
 He tried to tone down his former juvenile delinquent hellraiser persona in the ring and, behind the scenes, work with the current talent and put over younger wrestlers (which he would never have done in the past).
-Finally, in 2010, he buried the hatchet with Bret Hart and apologized for his part in the Montreal Screwjob.
+Finally, in 2010, he buried the hatchet with Bret Hart and they came to an understanding regarding his part in the Montreal Screwjob.
 By Wrestlemania 26 it was clear both wrestlers were finally in speaking terms again.

 Attention Whore: In his younger days.
 He's toned it down a lot since he found religion and got less of an ego.

 Awesome yet Practical: While wrestling finishers get more and more elaborate, Sweet Chin Music (a kick to the jaw) is still a great finisher.
 It looks visually painful as all Hell (especially when a guy like Kurt Angle sells it), gives off a nice "thwack" when it hits, can be done anywhere in the ring, to any performer regardless of size, and at any time.